Project Materials

 1.9 DEFINITION OF TERMS

-Inflation: Inflation is the decline of purchasing power of a given over time.
+Inflation: Inflation is the decline of purchasing power of a given currency over time.
 Inflation is a sustained increase in the general price level in an economy.
 Inflation means an increase in the cost of living as the price of goods and services rise.

 Real Estate: Real estate refers broadly to the property, land, buildings, and air rights that are above land, and the underground rights below it.